cjkook/twine-infinite-slice/notes.md

 6 - Summet

 CHARACTERS
-miel - honey
+miel - honey, new to dancing
-ciccia - honey
+ciccia - honey, old pro

 Filop Jean-Cristov - Slimey landlord.
 Piezo has to get money to pay him.